Modern day slavery

-This is Fyffes fifth Modern Slavery Statement outlining how we manage slavery and human trafficking risks in our own operations and supply chains.
-This Statement was prepared in accordance with the UK Modern Slavery Act of 2015[1] and the California Transparency in Supply Chains Act of 2010[2].
+This is Fyffes sixth Modern Slavery Statement outlining how we manage slavery and human trafficking risks in our own operations and supply chains.
+This Statement was prepared in accordance with the UK Modern Slavery Act of 2015[1], the California Transparency in Supply Chains Act of 2010[2], and Canada’s Fighting Against Forced Labour and Child Labour in Supply Chains Act of 2023[3].

 Fyffes is committed to maintaining the highest ethical business standards across its operations and does not tolerate any form of modern slavery or human trafficking.
 We understand that the risks associated with modern slavery and human trafficking are not static and we continue to adapt our approach to mitigating this risk on an annual basis, as described in our Statement.